 The children are supervised as they play and are empowered to direct their own learning, follow their own interests and achieve their own goals.
 Our team support and guide the children, using their observations to shape the learning experience for each child.
-Adult-led activities are linked to the Early Years Foundation Stage curriculum.
+Adult-led activities are linked to the Early Years Foundation Stage Educational Programmes through our curriculum.

 We gather together mid-morning for snack and to reflect on the morning so far.
 Activities then continue until lunch which children bring from home.
 Staff eat with the children and we use this as a social opportunity to chat with the children about their interests.

 Children often enjoy a bit of quiet time after lunch, perhaps listening to a story or two.
 For children who want to rest we have sleeping bags and cosy blankets.